MetariumProject/substrate-validator-set/readme.md

 A [Substrate](https://github.com/paritytech/substrate/) pallet to add/remove authorities/validators using extrinsics in PoA networks.

-**Note: Current master is compatible with Substrate [polkadot-v0.9.33](https://github.com/paritytech/substrate/tree/polkadot-v0.9.33) branch.
-For older versions, please see releases/tags.**

-## Demo

-To see this pallet in action in a Substrate runtime, watch this video - https://www.youtube.com/watch?v=lIYxE-tOAdw

 ## Setup with Substrate Node Template

 ### Dependencies - runtime/cargo.toml